RACE-Bench: A Reasoning-Augmented Benchmark for Repository-Level Code Agents on Feature Addition: Results and Analysis

-\faLightbulbO~\textbf{Finding 3.
-Precision and Redundancy Control Drive Success.} By comparing the \emph{Success} and \emph{Failure (excluding apply-fail)} subgroups in Table~\ref{tab:rq2_reasoning}, we observe that successful instances are characterized by high recall and low over-prediction.
+\faLightbulbO~\textbf{Finding 3. \dx{Higher Reference Alignment is Associated with Patch Success.}} By comparing the \emph{Success} and \emph{Failure (excluding apply-fail)} subgroups in Table~\ref{tab:rq2_reasoning}, we observe that successful instances are characterized by high recall and low over-prediction.
 Specifically, they maintain \texttt{Recall@Files} above 0.950, \texttt{Recall@Tasks} above 0.840 and \texttt{Recall@Steps} above 0.510.
 In contrast, apply-success but test-fail cases show a decline in recall and an increase in over-prediction.
-TraeAgent clearly illustrates this pattern with lower \texttt{Recall@Files} (0.955 $\rightarrow$ 0.640) and higher \texttt{OverPred@Files} (0.321 $\rightarrow$ 0.568).
+TraeAgent illustrates this pattern with lower \texttt{Recall@Files} (0.955 $\rightarrow$ 0.640) and higher \texttt{OverPred@Files} (0.321 $\rightarrow$ 0.568).
 Similar trends are observed across other reasoning modules (i.e., tasks and steps).
-Averaged across all agents and reasoning modules, apply-success but test-fail instances are characterized by a 35.7\% overall decrease in recall and a 94.1\% increase in over-prediction compared to successful instances.
-These results suggest that functional failure is associated with imprecise change localization and an excessively broad modification scope.
+Averaged across all agents and reasoning modules, apply-success but test-fail instances are characterized by a 35.7\% overall decrease in recall and a 94.1\% increase in over-prediction compared to successful instances. \dx{These results suggest that functional failure is often associated with lower alignment to the developer-accepted reasoning and a broader modification scope.}